dipdup-io/dipdup/config-reference/jobs.md

 # jobs

-In some cases, it may come in handy to have an ability to run some code on schedule.
-For example, you want to calculate some statistics once per hour, not on every block.
+In some cases, it may come in handy to have the ability to run some code on schedule.
+For example, you want to calculate statistics once per hour instead of every time handler gets matched.

+Note that jobs are actually schedules for [hooks](hooks.md).

 Add the following section to DipDup config:

 ```yaml
 jobs: